kumeS/agGraphSearch/README.md

-# agGraphSearch (under development)
+# agGraphSearch (ver 0.99.x)

 ## Introduction

-agGraphSearch, a R package, supply a tool-set for searching graph data structures of RDF (Resource Description Framework) via SPARQL query.
+agGraphSearch package supplies a tool-set for searching graph structures based on RDF (Resource Description Framework) and extracting the subset of the class-related hierarchy with domain specific terms.

-This set of functions allows us to explore the graph data (triples) as a function of R, without having to create any SPARQL queries on R scripts.
+This set of functions also allows us to explore the triple-like formatted dataset without creating any SPARQL queries on R scripts.

 ## Installation